 Welcome to Beach Camp!

-Back for our third season, this is the camp of all camps!
+Back for our fifth season, this is the camp of all camps!
 We promise to deliver happy, exhausted, fit young athletes at the end of every day!
 Everyday, your son/daughter will experience fitness training, volleyball, stand-up paddle boarding, ultimate frisbee and high intensity games.
-Everyday they will leave exhausted, fit and filled with an unparalled summer experience!
+Everyday they will leave exhausted, fit and filled with an unparalleled summer experience!

 If you’ve never been to the beach, it’s located at the east end of Bluffer’s Park at the foot of Brimley Road.
-There’s plenty of parking and our site and the beach is visible the moment your feet touch the sand.
+Our staff will be waiting at the Beach entrance to greet you and take attendance.
+A few steps further and you will find yourself ankle deep in sand with and our site a few meters to the East.

 Phone: (416) 666-0102